01 of 06

 Add Some Detail Stitching

 Thread your needle with three strands of embroidery floss.
-Use running stitch to frame the embroidered section or you could go around the entire outside of the wall hanging.
+Use running stitch to frame the embroidered section or go around the entire outside of the wall hanging.

 The running stitch is decorative, but it also finishes the edges and holds the layers together like hand quilting.
-If possible, hide your knots between the layers.
+Try to hide your knots between the layers.

 • Use more than one loop of ribbon so it hangs evenly.